File Controller

 You can replace file in the file controller.
 Click on the “Replace” button, this will open the file browser, allowing you to select the new file you wish to use.

-Also, allows you to reuse file id for different file easily.
+Also, allows you to reuse the file ID for different files easily.

 Send to Device

-The “Send to Device” allows to send the loaded files in file controller to the device.
+The “Send to Device” allows sending the loaded files in the file controller to the device.

-While sending files to device, file map will be sent to device first.
-File map contains metadata about the files being sent.
+While sending files to device, the file map will be sent to device first.
+It contains metadata (number of files and sizes) about the files being sent.

-If it fails to send file map, the audio files will not be transferred to device.
+If it fails to send the file map, the files will not be transferred to the device.

 Verify Checksum